Category: Blog, Android, iOS, QA

 Good practice 2.
 Prevention is better than cure

-Splitting big PR into smaller PR’s is a hard job.
+Splitting big PR into smaller PR’s is not easy.
 The best way to avoid this headache is to actually avoid the problem.
 You need to focus on not having big PRs in the first place.
 If you wonder how, here’s a bunch of ideas:

 • Intermediate PRs